“In order to know through experience what happens beyond death,

 ~ Prayer of St. Francis of Assisi (edited by Ron Rattner)

 Physical death is inevitable and natural.
 But when I grew up it was largely a taboo subject in American society.
-Euphemistic language was used to describe death.
-Most Americans feared death, believing it ended life; they usually died in hospitals or other institutions, and not at home surrounded by family.
+Most Americans feared death, believing it ended life.
+They usually died in hospitals or other institutions, and not at home surrounded by family.
+And mostly they used euphemistic language to describe death.

 Though the mystery of inevitable bodily death has long been a central religious and philosophical issue, my childhood Jewish and public school education did not encompass that mystery – nor did my non-liberal arts college curriculum.